Ag3NtK/keyboards/ag375/readme.md

 Enter the bootloader:

-* **Hold down the reset button on the development board and plug in the keyboard.
+* **Hold down the boot button on the development board and plug in the keyboard.